kristo-godari/drone-delivery-routing-algorithm/README.md

 If you have more than 10 warehouses (is mandatory to pass throw all 11,12,13 ... warehouses) this algorithm becames very slow and is not practical to use because the number of combinations to test is huge.
-But in 95% of the cases  you will have >5 mandatory warehouses so this performs fine.
+But in 95% of the cases  you will have less then 5 mandatory warehouses so this performs fine.

+I did the tests using an:	Notebook / Laptop ASUS Gaming 17.3" ROG GL752VW, FHD, Intel® Core™ i7-6700HQ (6M Cache, up to 3.50 GHz), 16GB DDR4, 1TB 7200RPM + 128GB SSD, GeForce GTX 960M 4GB